LandonTatro/Flatiron_Capstone/README.md

-# An Analysis of Film Factors for Association with Profitability
+# An Analysis of Film Factors and Their Association with Profitability
 Authors: Dima Taher, Leo Muntaner, Landon Tatro, Morgan Pelletier (Deloitte Strategy and Analytics - Orlando)